rickmods29/Fr-Fire-bypass-ip-block/README.md

 # Free-Fire-bypass-ip-block
 Caution this is only for education purpose

 RICK MODS SERVER FILE

+you need to give permission 7777 in your mt manager or any other root file manager this is only for root device ⚙️✅

 If you use Termux First Time Then Setup Properly
 Here is Commands